 “I just have a very natural flirtatious personality,” he said.
 “I just flirt with everyone whether you’re a guy or girl.”

-In addition to a little playful flirting, Dietrich and Thomas said showing off their bodies is very much a part of their jobs.
+In addition to a little playful flirting, Jones and Thomas said showing off their bodies is very much a part of their jobs.

 Both men take pride in their bodies and work out regularly, they said.

 “What’s in it for me?”
-Dietrich said he will ask people.
+Jones said he will ask people.
 “If I’m going to give you direct satisfaction by taking off my shirt, what’s my satisfaction?”

-Despite these unwanted advances by very forward men, both Dietrich and Thomas said they receive a lot of respect from most patrons.
+Despite these unwanted advances by very forward men, both Jones and Thomas said they receive a lot of respect from most patrons.

 Both bartenders agreed that the respect they receive is one of the best parts of the job.